ellenmcintyre123/emc-digital-rain-cpp.io/index.md

 - Timing with std::chrono and std::this_thread::sleep_for
 - I used constructor initialization lists to initialize the random number generator std::mt19937 gen and std::uniform_int_distribution<> dis
 - All the core functionality is encapsulated in the DigitalRain class which handles random color generation, cursor positioning, and the rain effect
+- Have an object orintated with my rain object

 ## *Terminal Demo*